-While on the subject of northern magic, I’m curious if Einar has studied the Galdrabók – The Icelandic Book of Magic.
+Whilst on the subject of northern magic, I’m curious if Einar has studied the Galdrabók – The Icelandic Book of Magic.
 Dating back to the 1600s, it’s a grimoire believed to have been compiled by three Icelanders and a Dane.
 Besides a number of spells in both runic and Latin writing, it contains various sigils, invocations to entities of both Abrahamic and Norse origin, and instructions on how to use herbs and other magical accessories.

 Dróttkvætt is Norse poetry that follows a particularly intricate set of rules with various rhyming and other forms of assonance.
 It’s a far more complex poetic system than anything else found in the Germanic language family, and has more in common with the Celts.

-– Loki is accusing Odin of having ‘draptu á vétt sem völur ‘– meaning, played on a lid like the volva.
+– Loki is accusing Odin of having ‘draptu á vétt sem völur ‘– meaning, played on a lid like the völva.
 This is the key to a long-standing debate over whether or not drums were used when performing seidr.

-– This poetry was never intended to be read – ours was an oral tradition meant to be recited in a setting catering to the story, perhaps there were even theatrical aspects to it.
+– In Völuspá, which is the part of the Poetic Edda poem detailing the Norse creation myth, they used a lot of sounds that accentuate the meaning.
+Early in the tale, they chose words with a lot of ’umm’, ’brr’, and these deep rumbling sounds.
+And later when there’s war and battle; harsher sounds and harder words.
+That’s something one should keep in mind when studying Norse poetry – words are taken out of context, not to mention how much is lost when the language is modernised or even translated.
+This poetry was never intended for reading; ours was an oral tradition meant to be recited in a setting catering to the story, perhaps there were even theatrical aspects to it.
 It’s important to keep the missing aspects in mind when examining these poems, you have to imagine the rest.

-He explains that it’s when delving into them in their original language that one notices the mind-blowing details; how they sound, and even what tempos they were written for.
+He explains that it’s when delving into them in their original language one notices the mind-blowing details; how they sound, and even what tempos they were written for.

-– There’s much we don’t know about how our ancestors music sounded, but the interesting thing is that we can tell the rhythm.
+– There’s much we don’t know about how our ancestors’ music sounded, but the interesting thing is that we can tell the rhythm.
 It’s quite similar to the oldest forms of Scandinavian folk music; a lot of uneven beats, very suggestive.
 I try to be inspired by this when I play.

 Given the complexity of the skaldic wording, Einar believes it stands to reason that their music would have been equally intricate.
-This is another factor that has been hugely influential to WARDRUNA.

-– It’s very multidimensional, there’s so much detail put into these compositions – so many layers that the conscious mind will never notice.
-There really is no art form that has the potential of carrying meaning in such a profound way as music or song.
+– This is another factor that’s been hugely influential to WARDRUNA.
+It’s very multidimensional, there’s so much detail put into these compositions – so many layers the conscious mind will never notice.
+There really is no art form with the potential of carrying meaning in such a profound way as music or song.